sarahabell/sarahabell.me/_pages/about-sarah.md

 # Glaze Testing

-Making your own glazes involves many hours/years of testing.
+I develop my own glazes.

-Here I am making a line blend to give some idea of the result of mixing my chosen ingredients.
+Making a line blend using various proportions will give an idea of how my chosen ingredients will react.

 ![Glaze Mess](/images/Glaze-Mess.jpg)